nodejs/node/doc/contributing/collaborator-guide.md

 When adding promises to an existing API, add `/promises` (`inspector/promises`, etc.).
 Apply the `semver-major` label to the addition.

-If the new module name without the `node:` prefix is free, register a placeholder in the module registry as soon as possible.
+If the new module name is free in npm, register a placeholder in the module registry as soon as possible.
 Link to the pull request that introduces the new core module in the placeholder's `README`.